nasimahahmadi61-collab/network-scan-report/README.md

-# network-scan-report

 # 🔐 Network Scan & Security Analysis (SOC Portfolio Project)

 ## 📌 Executive Summary

 This project presents a network scan and security assessment of a local subnet (192.168.1.0/24).
-The objective was to identify exposed services, detect misconfigurations, and evaluate security risks from a SOC analyst perspective.
+The objective was to identify exposed services, detect misconfigurations, and evaluate security risks from a Security Operations Center (SOC) perspective.

-A total of 3 hosts were identified, with 9 open ports.
+A total of 3 active hosts were identified, with 9 open ports.
 One system was classified as **high risk** due to insecure SMB configuration and exposed RDP access.

 ---

+## ❗ Why This Matters

+In real-world environments, misconfigured SMB services and exposed RDP are among the most common attack vectors used by adversaries.

+If left unmitigated, these weaknesses can allow attackers to:

+* Gain unauthorized access
+* Move laterally across systems
+* Compromise the entire network environment

+Identifying and mitigating these risks is a core responsibility of SOC analysts.

+---

 ## 🛠 Methodology

-The scan was performed using Nmap:
+The scan was conducted using Nmap:

 ```bash
 nmap -sS -sV -sC 192.168.1.0/24